m-lab/website/_pages/tests/traceroute.md

 ```

-`scamper` tar files are organized in [JSONL](https://jsonlines.org/) format and each JSONL file contains four lines.
-The first line is a metadata line created by traceroute-caller followed by `scamper` output as the remaining three lines:
+`scamper` `tar` files are organized in [JSONL](https://jsonlines.org/) format and each JSONL file contains four lines.
+The first line is a metadata line created by `traceroute-caller` followed by `scamper` output as the next three lines: